The Camp Chef Woodwind comes in three versions and each of them has there own pros and cons and price.

 Camp Chef Woodwind Customer Reviews(Back to Top)

-What I found were mostly the same problems I found in my other pellet grill reviews.
-Thing like temperature swings, assembly problems, customer service.
+What I found were mostly the same problems I found in my other Camp Chef pellet grill reviews.
+Things like temperature swings, assembly problems, customer service.

 After looking at the higher ratings and kind of leaving out the very good and very bad I think that the overall customer is pretty happy with this pellet grill.

 I read in the reviews that the smoke flavor is not as strong as when you use a regular smoker.
 This is something I also read in other Pellet grill reviews I did.

 Every product and the Camp Chef Woodwind is no exception, had pros and cons.
 Here you can find the ones I think are most important to know.